dosipod/SrWiki/Sound-Settings.md

 ![WLEDSR-Sound-Setings-AGC_only](https://user-images.githubusercontent.com/91616163/177599946-055ee5f1-34b9-4a23-a408-4d21500c31e7.png)

-AGC will automatically perform sound input amplification, based on current loudness in your environment.
+AGC will automatically perform sound input amplification, based on current sound loudness.
 For example, if you play music and then increase the speaker volume, WLED-SR will adjust its internal gain factor accordingly to follow your music.
 Forget about manually changing "gain" settings.
 Just relax and let WLED-SR do it autonomously.

 Currently WLED-SR offers four different AGC presets that can be selected in sound settings: